Sue: Bob Baker. Why do I know that name?

 Sue: I want what he’s having.
 At least then I wouldn’t care about the crappy model shots in this story.

 Sue: The Honey Monster is in a really bad mood.
 Or maybe it’s a hairy ninja turtle…

 Tryst accuses his assistant, Della, of conspiring with a dead expedition member in order to smuggle drugs onto the ship.
 She vehemently denies this, and when Tryst shares his suspicions with the Doctor and Romana, they are appalled he could even suggest such a thing.

 Sue: Sing ‘em a song, Della!

 Me: That’s obscure, Sue, even for you.

 And then the police turn up.

 Sue: How camp?
-I wish Gary was here, he’d love this.
+I wish Gary was here, he would love this.
 Oh, it’s Don from Coronation Street again.
-He’s been in Doctor Who before; he can’t keep away.
+He’s been in Doctor Who before, he can’t keep away.
 Oh look, the end of his truncheon lights up.
 Seriously, how camp?

 Me: He makes the cop from The Village People look like Columbo.